 As part of the University of Arkansas Graduate School, the Environmental Dynamics (ENDY) Program offers a Doctor of Philosophy (Ph.D) degree in Environmental Dynamics.
-This handbook describes admissions and degree requirements, and includes an example schedule as a guide to earning the degree.
-You are expected to be familiar with the handbook contents as they apply to your program of studies.
+This

 This handbook supplements the University of Arkansas Graduate School Catalog that lists all courses approved for graduate credit, as well as requirements for all campus graduate programs and the University of Arkansas Graduate School Handbook containing similar information.
 Each of these documents is available online and can be accessed via the Internet at: